LF-digitala-kanaler/LFDS/content/patterns/form-patterns/form-element-grouping.md

 lang: false
 hidden: false
 ---
 Our various [input elements](/components/web/forms/) (such as [input fields](/components/web/forms/input-field), [dropdowns](/components/web/forms/dropdown), etc) are all grouped together with labels and input descriptions in the same manner.
 Error messages for forms are also part of the form element grouping and are thus also described on this page.
+If you're looking for information on how to design a form, please refer to [Form layout](form-layout).

 Below is an example of how form elements should be grouped, with the [label](/components/web/text/specific-use-text-styles#labels) above the input element.
 If an [input description](/components/web/text/specific-use-text-styles) is needed, it should be placed below the form element.